-Many people continue to work during radiation therapy.
-However, if you have taken time off or have altered your work activities due to treatment, you can discuss with your doctor when you would be expected to be able to return to work.
+Many people continue to work during their radiation therapy.
+However, if you have taken time off, or have altered your work activities due to treatment, ask your oncologist when you should be able to return to work.

-When you are ready to return to work, it is important to learn about your rights concerning job and health insurance.
+When you are ready to go back to work, you’ll want to learn about your rights concerning job and health insurance.
 If you have any questions about employment issues, contact the Cancer Information Service or the American Cancer Society.
 They can help you find local agencies that respond to problems cancer survivors sometimes face regarding employment and insurance rights.

 When should I call the doctor?

-After treatment for cancer, you are likely to be more aware of your body and to notice even slight changes in how you feel from day to day.
-The doctor will want you to report any unusual symptoms.
+After cancer treatment, you are likely to be more aware of your body and notice even slight changes in how you feel from day to day.
+Tell your MRO care team at once if you exhibit any of these problems:

 - A pain that does not go away, especially if it is always in the same place.